openmc-dev/openmc/docs/source/usersguide/input.rst

     *Default*: None

   :pitch:
-    The pitch between lattice cells in the x- and y- (and z-) directions.
+    If the lattice is 3D, then three real numbers that express the distance between the centers of lattice cells in the x-, y-, and z- directions.
+If the lattice is 2D, then omit the third value.

     *Default*: None